rokopi-byte/TFSagemakerDetection/README.md

 Part of this repo is taken from them and slightly adapted and everything is put together.
 We are going to use the Tensorflow Object Detection API v.1.14 on Tensorflow-GPU 1.15 for the training with a docker image on AWS Sagemaker.
 Specifically we will use a pretained model for transfer learning on a custom class and inference on Raspberry PI 4.

+You can choose to upload checkpoints and logs to S3 during training, in this way you can use your local tensorboard during training.
+Alternatively Sagemaker will keep logs and checkpoints in the instance and upload for you to S3 at the end of the training (together with the trained frozen model).

 Content of this repo:

 * src_code: main code for the container to launch the training with Tensorflow Object Detection API.
 * Dockerfile: dockerfile to build the container with Tensorflow Object Detection API and Coco API installed.
 * Scripts for data preparation
+* aws_credentials: fill the files inside this folder with credentials that have s3 permission.
+This is required only if you want to upload logs and checkpoints during training.

 ## Install Tensorflow Object Detection API